meltoner/agrofelis/components/vehicle-power/readme.md

 The following diagram illustrates the unusual battery arrangement, achieving a vehicle width footprint reduction by approximately 20 cm.

 The battery poles connected with the the BMS voltage sensor cables have been number as B0 to B8.
-B0 corresponds to the negative pole of the first battery and B8 correspond to positive pole of the last power.
+B0 corresponds to the negative pole of the first battery and B8 correspond to positive pole of the battery cell in the sequence.
+Its battery cell is connected in series where the positive pole of one battery meets the negative pole of the consequent and vice versa.
+Connecting the batteries in series, accumulates their voltage and maintains the amperage constant.

 ![02-batteries-arrangement](_figures/vehicle-power-02-batteries-arrangment.png)